mohankumarsaras/aws-cloud-services/aws-migration-iam.md

 # AWS Migration - Organization, Architecture, and IAM Isolation

 This document outlines the AWS migration strategy for the MintoCred API and UI.
-It explicitly defines the account-level isolation under AWS Organizations, VPC isolation for each environment, and the specific IAM users, roles, and policies required to manage these resources securely.
+It explicitly defines the account-level isolation under AWS Organizations, VPC isolation for each environment, and the specific IAM users, roles, and resource-scoped policies required to manage these resources securely.

 ## 1. AWS Organizations & Account Structure